MoralisWeb3/MoralisDocumentation/moralis-server/sending-assets.md

 Moralis.transfer() supports promise events.
 It allows you to get info on different stages of your interaction with the blockchain.&#x20;

-For example, you can instantly get a `transactionHash` without awaitng the entire transaction has been processed.
-And then after the transaction is processed, you can receive a `receipt`
+For example, you can instantly get a `transactionHash` without the need to await for the entire transaction to be processed.
+Once the transaction has processed, you will have access to the `receipt`

 To receive all data as event callbacks, you need to switch `awaitReceipt` to `false` in your  transaction options.